solo-io/gloo/docs/content/guides/security/waf/_index.md

 ---

 {{% notice note %}}
-The WAF feature was introduced with **Gloo Enterprise**, release 0.18.23.
+The WAF feature was introduced with **Gloo Edge Enterprise**, release 0.18.23.
 If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}

 ## **What is a Web Application Firewall (WAF)**